 Q: Do I need to give my hens oyster shell or supplemental calcium?

-We do not recommend oyster shell for pullets that haven't started laying yet, however.
+WKeep in mind that oyster shell isn't necessary for pullets that haven't started laying yet.

 Some people prefer to save their egg shells and offer those back to the hens--that works, too!
 However, please remember that a hens' own shells will not provide her enough calcium if she doesn't have another supplement, since she also needs calcium for other body processes.
-If you choose to offer eggshells back to your hens, be sure to bake them first (350* for 10 minutes or so) to kill any bacteria on the shells, and make sure they are crushed finely enough that they don't look like eggs... or else you may be teaching your hens to eat their own fresh eggs.
-What a headache!
+If you choose to offer eggshells back to your hens, be sure to bake them first (350* for 10 minutes or so) to kill any bacteria on the shells, and make sure they are crushed finely enough that they don't look like eggs... or else you may be providing calcium and ALSO teaching your hens to eat their own fresh eggs... what a headache!